THE AYAU AND ASIA ISLANDS | VITAL STATISTICS |

 The Ayau Islands are about 50 kilometres north of the northern Waigeo village of Kabare, and the far smaller, uninhabited Asia atoll is truly remote, being a further 70 kilometres north of Ayau.

-You’ll need to have a strong sense of adventure to make the journey to Ayau, and being able to speak Bahasa Indonesia would be a definite advantage: English speakers are not common in the islands at all.
+You’ll need to have at least a week available, and being able to speak Bahasa Indonesia would be a definite advantage: English speakers are not common in the islands at all.
 Additionally, you’ll need to carry in your snorkelling gear and anything else you consider essential, as only very basic commodities are available in island stores.

 If you’re a surfer on a mission to find the world’s last unnamed breaks, Ayau and Asia should be high on your list of places to check.
 We’re often asked if there is any surf in Raja Ampat.
 We have never seen or heard of any, but satellite images of Ayau and Asia suggest they’d be serious contenders.
 Both atolls are wide open to the Pacific swells and have miles of fringing reefs outlined in breaking waves.